alyosha/echobot/README.md

 2. Once the app is created, jump inside and select `Add features and functionality`.
 3. Select `Interactive Components` and turn on interactivity for your app.
 4. You will be prompted for a request URL: this is the API endpoint to which Slack will forward any callback messages your bot receives.
 While in the development process I highly recommend using [ngrok](https://ngrok.com/).
 Once you have your URL, append `/callback` and input it on the `Interactive Components` page.
+5. Setup two slash commands for the `/add-users` and `/help` endpoints from the Slash Commands tab of the dashboard
-5. Next, select `Bot Users` from the sidebar and add a bot user to your app.
+6. Next, select `Bot Users` from the sidebar and add a bot user to your app.
-6. Visit the `Oauth & Permissions` tab and install the app to your workspace.
+7. Visit the `Oauth & Permissions` tab and install the app to your workspace.
 This will generate access tokens for both you and the bot user.
-7. Obtain your signing secret from the `Basic Information` tab and set it as an environment variable (required).
+8. Obtain your signing secret from the `Basic Information` tab and set it as an environment variable (required).
-8. Obtain your bot's access token from the `Oauth & Permissions` page and set it as an environment variable (required).
+9. Obtain your bot's access token from the `Oauth & Permissions` page and set it as an environment variable (required).
-9. Build the binary and start your server.
+10. Build the binary and start your server.
     - This project uses modules, which were first introduced in Go `1.11`.
 Use of modules is optional in `1.11`, so if you are working within your `GOPATH` you will need to enable the use of modules by running: `export GO111MODULE=on`
-10. Try to mention the bot in a channel of your choice and invite them to join when prompted.
-11. In order to respond to RTM message events, `echobot` requires the `BOT_ID` environment variable to be set.
-Any messages received before the `BOT_ID` is configured will be dumped in the logs, so mention the bot and check your log output to obtain the bot's ID.
-12. Set the bot's ID as an environment variable.

 You're done!
-The bot is now installed to your workplace and capable of responding to any mentions from channels you invite it to.
+The bot is now installed to your workplace and capable of responding to the registered slash commands from any channels you invite it to.

 ## Deployment
 The project includes a basic deploy script for use with Google's App Engine.